Saarthak-Slathia/Python-If-else-Practice/README.md

     '''

 #
 These are the practice questions.
-The solutions to these practice questions are available ⬇
+The solutions to these practice questions are available here ⬇
 #
 https://github.com/Saarthak-Slathia/Python-If-else-Practice/blob/main/practice1.py.